 Learn About LEC/CMH grow lights (highly recommended as it seems to beat other HID lights for yields, smell, and trichome production)

 LEDs are known for needing just a little electricity and for producing less heat than HID grow lights like MH or HPS lights.

 But is all the marketing hype true?

 It’s actually a lot more complicated than just a “yes” or “no” answer.
 The truth is, some LED grow lights work incredible, and some are a ripoff.
-It’s important to educate yourself about LED grow lights in order to make sure you get exactly what you’re looking for.
+It’s helpful to educate yourself about LED grow lights to make sure you get exactly what you’re looking for.

-While it's important to measure the temperature, it’s also important to know what the relative humidity (RH) of your grow room is.
-So it is recommended that you get a tool that will allow you to measure both temperature and humidity at the same time.
+In addition to measuring the temperature, it’s also important to know the relative humidity (RH) of your grow room.
+So you might as well get a thermometer that measures both temperature and humidity at the same time.

-While you can find cheap ones at the local store, you may notice that a lot of the cheaper models are a few degrees “off".
-This is probably not going to have a huge effect on your grow room though.
-Some growers will buy 2 or 3 different ones and look at the average to determine what’s really going on in the grow room.
+While you can find cheap ones at the local store, you may notice that a lot of the cheaper models are a few degrees “off”.
+A few degrees probably won’t have a massive effect on your results, though.
+Some growers will buy 2 or 3 different thermometers and use the average to determine what’s really going on in the grow room.
 I have several that I’ve picked up over the years, and they all sit in my grow room now.

 Chart – optimal temperature for growing cannabis plants